johandahlberg/SnpSeqPipeline/README.md

 SnpSeqPipeline
 ==============

+NOTE: This is no longer in use.
+Please refer to: https://github.com/molmed/piper

 This is a prototype for a processing/analysis pipeline for next generation sequencing data from the SNP&SEQ Technology Platform at Uppsala University.
 Please note that nothing here is finished at this point, and that a lot of things might change before this is actually used.

 The pipeline is built on GATK Queue, and at the moment it is basically just a bash script which chains together a number of QScripts.